Modelling reporting delays for disease surveillance data: Model application

+{Figure \ref{fig:RE} shows estimates of three components, namely $\alpha_t$ the overall temporal evolution in the counts, $\beta_d$ the delay structure, and $\eta_{w(t)}$ the seasonal variability.
+The overall temporal effect is increasing at first but then plateaus, perhaps reflecting an increase in the susceptible population.
+The delay structure is almost linear and decreasing, as would be expected---the more time goes by, the more cases are being reported.
+There is also a strong seasonal component capturing an increase in the early part of the year and a decrease later on.}

-Figure \ref{fig:predsN} shows weekly rolling predictions, starting from the 15th going to the 26th epidemic week of 2012.
-This period was chosen specifically to test the ability of the model to capture the outbreak as well as the relatively sharp decline.
-From Figure \ref{fig:predsN} it is evident that the model captures both the increase and decrease in the number of cases, despite the actual reported counts indicating a sharp decrease in the week that the peak occurs (top right panel).
-It is important to note that most of the actual counts (black line) are within the 95\% predictions intervals, particularly for time $T$ (indicated by the circled cross), which is the most important value.
+Furthermore, Figure \ref{fig:predsN} shows weekly rolling predictions, starting from the 15th going to the 26th epidemic week of 2012.
+This period was chosen specifically to test the ability of the model to capture the outbreak as well as the relatively sharp decline, {in the eventually reported number of cases (black line)}.
+From Figure \ref{fig:predsN} it is evident that the model (black dotted line) captures both the increase and decrease in the {eventually reported} number of cases, despite a sharp decrease in the week that the peak occurs (top right panel).
+It is important to note that most of the {eventually reported} counts are within the 95\% prediction intervals, particularly for time $T$ (indicated by the circled cross), which is the most important value.

-Predictions from the particular model implementation presented here are being used to inform a disease warning system in 790 Brazilian municipalities from six Brazilian states, Rio de Janeiro, Paran{\'a}, Esp{\'{\i}}rito Santo, Cear\'a, Minas Gerais, and S\~ao Paulo.
-The warning system also uses Tweeter feeds and weather information but the primary source of information for predicting both dengue and chikungunya cases (another mosquito-borne disease) are the posterior predictive means from the model presented here.
+Predictions from the particular model implementation presented here are currently being used to inform a disease warning system in 790 Brazilian municipalities from six Brazilian states, Rio de Janeiro, Paran{\'a}, Esp{\'{\i}}rito Santo, Cear\'a, Minas Gerais, and S\~ao Paulo.
+The warning system also uses Twitter feeds and weather information but the primary source of information for predicting both dengue and chikungunya cases (another mosquito-borne disease) are the posterior predictive means from the model presented here.
 Note that the model is being fitted independently in each region, but in the next section an application to SARI involves a spatial structure.